Kerala CM Pinarayi Vijayan turns 78; leaders extend greetings

-Birthday greetings for Kerala Chief Minister Pinarayi Vijayan trickled in from leaders cutting across political lines, as he turned 78 on Wednesday.
+Kerala Chief Minister Pinarayi Vijayan on Wednesday turned 78 and leaders cutting across political lines greeted the Marxist veteran.

-Vijayan continued with his official work as usual on the day, sources close to him said.

-"The day is also significant as it completed seven years as Chief Minister of the state," they told PTI.
+"The day is also significant as he completed seven years as chief minister of the state," they told PTI.

 Vijayan, a member of the CPI(M) politburo, has been serving as Kerala CM since May 25, 2016.